-Rights of lesbian, gay, bisexual, transgender and intersex people
+Rights of lesbian, gay, bisexual and transgender people

 There remained no legal protection against discrimination based on real or perceived sexual orientation or gender identity.
-Young LGBTI people continued to face bullying and harassment in the absence of legal protection.
-Consensual sex between men remained criminalized.
+As a result, LGBT people continued to face harassment and violence.

-Jamaica again failed to ratify the Rome Statute of the International Criminal Court, signed in September 2000, nor had it adhered to the UN Convention against Torture or the International Convention for the Protection of All Persons from Enforced Disappearance.
+Jamaica again failed to ratify the Rome Statute of the ICC, which it signed in September 2000, nor had it adhered to the UN Convention against Torture or the International Convention for the Protection of All Persons from Enforced Disappearance.